 If you’re in Venice, wander.
 Do not eat on one of the restaurants smack on the Grand Canal.
 While the view might be nice, you might also (trust me, highly likely) be barraged by insane amounts of noise, vendors who block your otherwise stunning view, and packs, and packs of tourists.
 Oh, and did I mention the insanely overpriced tourist meal???

 Our younger ladies found us a nice side street restaurant for dinner the first night, and upon arrival, we had to wait for a table for about 10 minutes.
 Guess what?
-Prosecco immediately arrived when we agreed to wait.
+Our flirty waiter Max immediately brought over Prosecco when we agreed to wait.

 Our eating adventures had begun.
 Little did we know how much we would eat over the next week….

 Max continued to be Mr. Flirtatious with all of us, especially the over 40 crowd, and I finally said to him you’re a Cougar Hunter.
 He looked at me oddly, so I translated it into Italian.
 He then looked at me like I had 400 heads.
 We had to explain the reference, and he simply shrugged, saying, “I like older women,” with an incredibly sly smile.

 Seems Pop Culture doesn’t always translate.